dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * The mitigation capacity and/or capability of domains receiving requests for coordinated attack response is opaque to the domains sending the request.
-The entity receiving the DOTS client signal may or may not have sufficient capacity or capability to filter any or all DDoS attack traffic directed at a target.
+The domain receiving the DOTS client signal may or may not have sufficient capacity or capability to filter any or all DDoS attack traffic directed at a target.
 In either case, the upstream DOTS server may redirect a request to another DOTS server.
 Redirection may be local to the redirecting DOTS server's